 When you sign up for your North Korea tour you will be asked if you would like to purchase a ticket to the famous Arirang Mass Games spectacle at the Rungrado May Day Stadium, also known as the Arirang Festival.
 It is deemed a highlight and THE thing to see in Pyongyang, There are various tickets for different seating plans, but for the majority of tourists this feat of athleticism and showmanship of gymnastics is a highlight.

+As a communist state, North Korean flags and red symbols appear heavily throughout.
 The huge picture in the background?
-That’s school kids trained all year to make images from pieces of coloured card for hours on end at this show.
-Those participating?
-Well, you can imagine the pain and endurance to be perfect, and exactly what would happen if someone messed up.
-No one puts a foot wrong here.
+That’s school kids trained all year to make images from pieces of coloured cards for hours on end at this show.

 While places of communist past have or are slowly moving on, becoming ‘socialist’ and slightly more progressive, North Korea lags behind by still keeping an ultimate grip on its people, yet struggling with the realisation that it needs to develop, trade and open up with the rest of the world in order to sustain itself in the modern age.

-A country still at war, striking fear into the heart of its people is the only way it maintains control.
-This is something my generation in particular doesn’t understand as many of us have never had to live in a country in serious conflict with another.
+A country striking fear into the heart of its people is the only way it maintains control.
+This is something my generation, in particular, doesn’t understand as many of us have never had to live in a country in serious conflict with another.
 Whilst we would all love to see a united Korea, it wouldn’t be that easy.

 Think of the differences between East and West Berliners when the wall came down.
-Two ideologies and different ways of life colliding; two economic and education systems trying to integrate.
-I couldn’t imagine this would be an easy process of bringing immediate peace, but hopefully I will see some movement towards this in my lifetime.
+Two ideologies and different ways of life collided; two economic and education systems trying to integrate.
+I couldn’t imagine this would be an easy process of bringing immediate peace, but hopefully, I will see some movement towards this in my lifetime.

-Maybe one day the people will harness the power for change or the ideological system will change, much like China.
+Maybe one day the people will harness the power for change or the ideological system will change.

 Only then can we be friends without restriction.

 It was important for me to gain a wider perspective on the culture and history of the Koreas and the conflict, and so a few months later I travelled to South Korea for three weeks.
-My experience there wasn’t overwhelming, but I was able to see some core sights and gain a better understanding on just how different life is on the other, more accessible side of this heavily tested border.
+I was able to see some core sights and gain a better understanding of just how different life is on the other, more accessible side of this heavily tested border.